-Afghan Women’s Educational Center (AWEC} has completed 28 years of working with women and children, a journey that has been started by Afghan refugee women in exile continued to reach distant communities and difficult provinces inside Afghanistan since 2002.
+Afghan Women’s Educational Center (AWEC) has completed 28 years of aid work with women and children and expanded from its initial beginnings.
+We have embarked on a journey that began by Afghan refugee women to reach distant communities and difficult provinces inside Afghanistan since 2002.

-Year 2018 has been a challenging year for both the NGOs and the Afghan people in large where only till mid last year over 5000 civilians’ casualties’ were reported by UNAMA.
+the year 2018 had been challenging year for both the NGOs and the Afghan people in large where only till mid last year over 5000 civilians’ casualties’ were reported by UNAMA.
 We are proud that despite of various obstacles our team of dedicated staff was able to reach 21,537 beneficiaries by working with a wide range of dedicated individuals, communities and partners in government, donors and like minded NGOs.

 AWEC in the period of last year continued to implement ten projects and has planned several others running through pipeline.
 Our main focus has been to support marginalized group work with women in prison, children in crisis with laws, street and working children, education in emergency for returnees and DPs.
 We also focused on women Leadership and participation in politics and peace.
 Engaging with partners AWEC was able to train over 120 women across the country who contested in 2018 parliamentary election and by the same token trained and nurtured over 2,266 young women in leadership and management skills.